thejoshwolfe/yazl/README.md

 Bit `3` is usually set in the Local File Header.
 To support both a streaming input and streaming output api, it is impossible to know the crc32 before processing the file data.
-When bit `3` is set, file Descriptors are given after each file data with this information, as per the spec.
+When bit `3` is set, data Descriptors are given after each file data with this information, as per the spec.
 But remember a complete metadata listing is still always available in the central directory record, so if unzip implementations are relying on that, like they should, none of this paragraph will matter anyway.
 Even so, some popular unzip implementations do not follow the spec.
-Mac's Archive Utility requires File Descriptors to include the optional signature, so yazl includes the optional file descriptor signature.
+Mac's Archive Utility requires Data Descriptors to include the optional signature, so yazl includes the optional data descriptor signature.
-When bit `3` is not used, Mac's Archive Utility requires there to be no file descriptor, so yazl skips it in that case.
+When bit `3` is not used, Mac's Archive Utility requires there to be no data descriptor, so yazl skips it in that case.
 Additionally, 7-Zip 9.20 does not seem to support bit `3` at all (see [issue #11](https://github.com/thejoshwolfe/yazl/issues/11)).